Faces of Magnum:

 Currently, I am part of the recruiting team under Kim Hanson, in the southwest region.

-My job consists of hiring for 14 terminals, mostly working on the phone and interviewing hundreds of people and getting them face to face with the managers so that we can make an informed decision on rather to hire them or not.
+My job consists of hiring for 14 terminals, mostly working on the phone and interviewing hundreds of people and getting them face to face with the managers so that we can make an informed decision on whether to hire them or not.

 How long have you worked at Magnum?